wp-plugins/socialauth-wp/readme.txt

 = Which providers are supported by the plugin? =

 The plugin supports all providers supported by HybridAuth library.
-All major providers such as Facebook, Google, Twitter, LinkedIn, Yahoo are supported.
+All major providers such as Facebook, Google, Twitter, LinkedIn, and Yahoo are supported.
 Please check out the [HybridAuth page](http://hybridauth.sourceforge.net/userguide.html) for the complete list.

 = I downloaded and enabled the plugin, but no providers appear on login page.
 What's wrong? =